godatadriven/doobie-monix-jdbc-example/README.md

-Doobie + Monix Example
+doobie + Monix Example
 =======================

-This repository contains a small example sbt project to demonstrate how to combine [Doobie](http://tpolecat.github.io/doobie/) (a principled JDBC layer) and [Monix](https://monix.io/) (asynchronous programming in Scala) to obtain fast, concise and typechecked JDBC access in your Scala project.
+This repository contains a small example sbt project to demonstrate how to combine [doobie](http://tpolecat.github.io/doobie/) (a principled JDBC layer) and [Monix](https://monix.io/) (asynchronous programming in Scala) to obtain fast, concise and typechecked JDBC access in your Scala project.

 Getting started
 ===============